"Oscar is a great coach. In a few days he helped me regain my strokes and my feel for the ball."

 “Oscar Wegner is a true pioneer in the game of tennis.
 I have a deep respect for Oscar's teaching and his passion to help others.
 My time on court with him during my professional tennis career was very valuable and many of the concepts he shared with me helped me understand my own game better.
 His knowledge of how the body actually works and the natural way tennis is played has helped shape my own coaching philosophies.
 Thanks for moving tennis forward, Oscar.”

-Jeff Salzenstein, former Top 100 ATP World Ranked Player and High Performance Tennis Coach.
+Jeff Salzenstein, former Top 100 ATP World Ranked Player.

 "Oscar: ...
 I have long acknowledged that your tennis teaching methods are light years ahead of those for most teaching professionals in our industry.
 I also happen to believe that our industry has complicated the learning process for so many players that they become discouraged and leave our sport too quickly.
 Your ideas simplify matters, and this is crucial."